thapasz/machine_learning_basics/README.md

 If anyone stumbles on to this, hoping its helpful.

 1. The first notebook posted here is my practice on implementing logistic regression using Pima-Indian-Diabetes dataset.
-Its an on-going work to improve the accuracy
+This notebook will be periodically updated as more models are implemented which have better accuracy.